Judith Jagdmann

 Judith Williams Jagdmann (born November 3, 1958) is an American attorney who served as the 43rd Attorney General of Virginia.
-Elected by the Virginia General Assembly to fill the vacancy created when Jerry Kilgore resigned to run for Governor, she remained in office until the election of Bob McDonnell.
-She has served on the Virginia State Corporation Commission since 2006.
+Elected by the Virginia General Assembly to fill the vacancy created when Jerry Kilgore resigned to run for governor, she remained in office until the election of Bob McDonnell.
+She served on the Virginia State Corporation Commission from 2006 to 2022.

 Jagdmann is the daughter of the late Glen Morgan Williams, a longtime judge of the United States District Court for the Western District of Virginia.